Complaints about Gambling OperatorsContact us: 0203 621 3908 or 07827 961764 or by email to firstname.lastname@example.org

 Can ProMediate fine the business and/or take any punitive action against it?

 No, ProMediate is not a regulator and cannot impose fines on businesses.
-The role of ProMediate is to resolve individual disputes between customers and businesses in an impartial manner.
+The role of ProMediate is to help to resolve individual disputes between customers and businesses in an impartial manner.

 What should I do when I receive a settlement proposal?